Temple University Beasley School of Law: Faculty

+Temple Law School employs 64 full-time faculty members and numerous local attorneys as adjuncts.
+Kristen E. Murray is the Interim Kean Family Dean, succeeding Rachel Rebouché, a leading reproductive health law scholar, who was named dean in 2022 after serving in an interim capacity.
+She succeeded Gregory N. Mandel, who served as dean from 2016 until being named provost of Temple University in August 2021.
+Peter J. Liacouras, a professor at Temple Law, served as dean from 1972 to 1982.
+He was appointed the university's 7th president in 1982 serving a record tenure until 2000, and was the university's chancellor from 2000 until his death in 2016.
+Robert J. Reinstein was dean of the law school from 1989 to 2008.
+JoAnne A. Epps, a professor at Temple Law since 1985, was dean from 2008 to 2016, when she was appointed provost of Temple University.
+Epps later went on to serve as the university's 13th president in 2023 before her untimely death in the autumn of 2023.

 Study abroad programs

 Temple Law School offers two study abroad programs that are open to students from any ABA approved law school: the summer session in Rome and the spring semester in Tokyo (at Temple University Japan).
 The Tokyo program is perhaps the most notable, as it is the only ABA-accredited semester program for law students in Japan.

 Additionally, Temple JD students are eligible to study at the following partner institutions: Tsinghua University, University College Cork, Tel Aviv University, Utrecht University, Jindal Global Law School, University of Lucerne, InterAmerican University, Bocconi University, and University of Muenster.

 Study abroad credits from any program can be used toward the J.D. program or the joint JD/LL.M. in Transnational Law.

-Graduate law programs (LL.M., S.J.D., Certificate, Teaching Fellowship)
+Graduate law programs

 The Law School offers several advanced degree programs, including Master of Laws Degree (LL.M.) in trial advocacy, transnational law, Asian law and taxation.
 Certificate programs in estate planning and employee benefits are offered through the taxation program.
 International lawyers have the opportunity to design their own curriculum through Temple's General LL.M. program.
 In addition to the LL.M., Temple offers an advanced degree for aspiring scholars, the Doctor of Juridical Science (S.J.D.), and a Graduate Teaching Fellowship program.